-Patrick is a philosophy major turned vintner who is completely self-taught.
-What is fairly rare in the valley today is someone who is both their own vineyard manager and winemaker such as Patrick.
-He ran a successful vineyard management company for many years and helped developed prime vineyard land in the valley for several Napa notables such as Beaulieu Vineyards, Dominus & Hess Collection.
+What is fairly rare in contemporary Napa Valley is someone who is both their own vineyard manager, winemaker and owner of their own winery.
+Patrick operated a successful vineyard management company for many years and helped developed prime vineyard land in the valley for several Napa notables such as Beaulieu Vineyards, Dominus & Hess Collection.
 Today he no longer has his vineyard management company but still manages all his own vineyards himself.

 For several years the original vineyard block on the property produced fruit for Caymus Winery.
 However, after tasting a number of their wines with his Atlas Peak grown fruit, Patrick decided to hold back the grapes and make his own wine.
-Elan’s first vintage was from 1992.
+His first non commercial vintage was in 1991.
+The quality merited more than ‘home wine’, so the next year he made the first wine bottled commercially under Elan Vineyards, a 1992 Napa Valley Cabernet Sauvignon.
+And before the wine was made on site, early vintages were produced at Monticello Vineyards.

 At face value Elan’s wines speak for themselves but just tasting the wine doesn’t tell the story of 40+ years of hard work developing the vineyards and learning the nuances of the various locations on the property.
 Patrick helped to develop many of the vineyards located within the Atlas Peak appellation as well as beyond.